 How Exactly Does Coffee Dye A Beard?

 Coffee does tend to cause staining.
-If you’ve ever spilled it onto your favorite shirt or noticed how they can cause your teeth to become darker over time, you’ll know what I’m talking about.
+If you’ve ever spilled it onto your favorite shirt or noticed how it can cause your teeth to become darker over time, you’ll know what I’m talking ab

 The principal dyeing agents in coffee are tannins.
 They tint the hair fibers and give them a darker hue.